laminlabs/lamindb/docs/signup-login.md

-Why do I have to sign up? → Data lineage needs a user identity to answer questions like: Who modified which data when?
+Why do I have to sign up? → Data flow needs a user identity to answer questions like: Who modified which data when?
 Who shares this with me?

 Signing up takes 1 min.
 On the command line, run: